BenPope95/scaffold-eth-substreams-challenge/README.md

 - [ ] Go back to your Makefile

+- [ ] Assign the `MODULE` variable the name of the module you want to test

 In the terminal running the following commands will do:

-- `make run` will run your map_module and display the output in the terminal block by block
+- `make run` will run your module and display the output in the terminal block by block

 - `make gui` will run your substreams and allow you to jump to the outputs of specific blocks